gary9204/StuckFactsheet/doc/source/guide/intro.rst

 exmple of a topic.
 The subset of divisors of zero is an example of a fact.

-Factsheet includes a collection of templates, which you can use to construct topics and facts.
-For example, Factsheet has a template for contructing a group of integers module *n*.
+Factsheet includes a collection of templates (called *specifications*), which you can use to construct topics and facts.
+For example, Factsheet has a specification for contructing a group of integers module *n*.
 You choose the value of *n,* say 6, to construct the topic the group of intergers modulo 6.

 When you create a topic, all the topic's facts are undetermined.
 You select which facts you wish to check.
 You also select how you want